 Transparent and timely communication on our climate-related work is important to our stakeholders.
 This year, we will develop and initiate a phased approach to enhance our climate-related disclosures in alignment with the Task Force on Climate-related Financial Disclosures (TCFD) recommendations, which aim to facilitate consistent and comparable reporting of climate-related risks and opportunities across industries.

 How does CWB ensure that they are reducing their impact on the environment?

 What financial risks or opportunities has CWB identified due to climate change?

-How much energy is used in CWB offices and what magnitude of greenhouse gases are released?
+How does CWB measure its greenhouse gas (GHG) emissions and what magnitude of GHGs are released?

 What are CWB's specific plans for reducing energy consumption?

 We commit to reduce our greenhouse gas release in the Alberta Capital Region by 15% by 2025, and 25% by 2035.
 Current reduction initiatives include:

 - Programmed paper reduction initiatives in print-capable devices